Academic departments and courses

 ART 417 Advanced Jewelry 3

-Three-dimensional design in metals that builds on previous metals techniques with a focus on continued concept and technical skill development plus lost wax casting or enameling processes.
-Includes study of historical and contemporary work in metal.
+Three-dimensional design in metals that builds on previous metals techniques with a focus on development of independent problem solving, design, and concept skills, and further technical instruction in stone setting, advanced jewelry forms or enameling.
+Incudes study of historical and contemporary jewelry and metalwork.
 Prerequisite: Art 317 and Art 101 or 107.